tomgazit/University-Material-Manager/README.md

 * Pages can be reordered easily
 * Pages can be added to each upload
 * Lots of AJAXs for best UX
-* Convinient Control Panel for each user
+* Convenient Control Panel for each user

 The platform is being used at Tel Aviv University and already contains more than 500 Courses Materials.